MeV to multi-TeV thermal WIMPs: most conservative limits: Limits from neutrino observations

-\underline{\textit{ANTARES:}} Using 2102 days of data of the neutrino observation towards the GC by the ANTARES telescope~\cite{Albert:2016emp}, we constrain WIMPs of masses 50 GeV - 100 TeV.
-Here we have considered only the $\nu_\mu$ events~\cite{Albert:2016emp}.
-The normalized angular distributions of the signal events are calculated assuming the source region to be a circle centered around the GC with half-opening angle $\psi = 30^\circ$~\cite{Albert:2016emp}.
-The data and the background event distribution are obtained from~\cite{Albert:2016emp}.
-The detector effective area has been taken from~\cite{ANTARES:2017dda}.
-Following the same methodology as in the case of IceCube, here, too, we perform a likelihood extremization to obtain the $95\%$ C.L. upper limit on $\langle \sigma v \rangle$ for any given $m_\chi$.
-The constraints for $\nu\bar{\nu}$ (cyan dotted line) and $\mu^{+}\mu^{-}$ (purple dotted line) channels are presented in Fig.~\ref{fig:nuobs}.
+Using 2102 days of data of the neutrino observation towards the central region of the MW halo by the ANTARES telescope~\cite{Albert:2016emp}, we constrain WIMPs of masses 50 GeV - 100 TeV.
+Then, using the neutrino data observed by ANTARES, predicted signal distribution ($f_s$) and background distribution ($f_B$), we construct a likelihood function as in Eq.~\ref{eq:likeIC} and follow the methodology of~\cite{Albert:2016emp,ANTARES:2020leh} to obtain the $95\%$ C.L. upper limit on the fraction of signal events $\mu$, i.e., $\mu_{95\%}$.
+This is then converted to $95\%$ C.L. upper limit on $\langle \sigma v \rangle$, for any given $m_\chi$.
+The resulting constraints for $\nu\bar{\nu}$ (cyan dotted line) and $\mu^{+}\mu^{-}$ (purple dotted line) channels are presented in Fig.~\ref{fig:nuobs}.